-Stop limit orders can also be subject to the price reasonability check.
-However, for those stop limit orders that are not triggered directly on entry or modification, the reference price to be applied is the stop price of the order itself.
+For stop limit orders that are not triggered directly on entry or modification, the reference price to be applied is the stop price of the order itself.
 The reason is that at the point of order entry, the stop price is the best guess for the market price prevailing at the yet unknown future point in time when the stop order will be triggered.